-- h.
+- g.
+Critical characteristics: Those important design, material, and performance characteristics of a commercial-grade item that, once verified, will provide reasonable assurance that the item will perform its intended safety function. - h.
 Dedicating entity: The organization that performs the dedication process.
 Dedication may be performed by the manufacturer of the item, a third-party dedicating entity, and/or the licensee itself.
-The dedicating entity is responsible for identifying and evaluating deviations, reporting defects and failures to comply for the dedicated item, and maintaining auditable records of the dedication process.
-(10 CFR Part 21) - i.
+The dedicating entity is responsible for identifying and evaluating deviations, reporting defects and failures to comply for the dedicated item, and maintaining auditable records of the dedication process. - i.
 Dedication: An acceptance process undertaken to provide reasonable assurance that a commercial-grade item to be used as a basic component will perform its intended safety function and, in this respect, is deemed equivalent to an item designed and manufactured under an Appendix B, quality assurance program.
-This assurance is achieved by identifying the critical characteristics of the item (not required in like-for-like replacements) and verifying its acceptability by inspections, tests, or analyses performed by the purchaser or third-party dedicating entity after delivery (Method 1), supplemented as necessary by one or more of the following: commercial-grade surveys (Method 2), product inspections or witness at holdpoints at the manufacturer's facility (Method 3), and analysis of historical records for acceptable performance (Method 4).
-In all cases, the dedication process must be conducted in accordance with the applicable provisions of Appendix B. (10 CFR Part 21). - j.
+This assurance is achieved by identifying the critical characteristics of the item (not required in like-for-like replacements) and verifying its acceptability by inspections, tests, or analyses performed by the purchaser or third-party dedicating entity after delivery (Method 1), supplemented as necessary by one or more of the following: commercial-grade surveys (Method 2), product inspections or witness at hold points at the manufacturer's facility (Method 3), and analysis of historical records for acceptable performance (Method 4).
+In all cases, the dedication process must be conducted in accordance with the applicable provisions of Appendix B. - j.
+Counterfeit, Fraudulent, and Suspect items (CFSI): Items that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect). - k.
 Engineering Judgment: A process of logical reasoning performed by a qualified individual that leads from stated premises to a conclusion.
-This process should be supported by sufficient documentation to permit verification by a qualified individual. - k.
-Like-for-like Replacement: Replacement of an item with one that is identical. - I. Procurement Document: A contract that defines the technical and quality requirements that must be met in order to be considered acceptable by the purchaser. - m.
-Source Verification: Activities witnessed at the supplier's facilities by the purchaser or its agent before releasing the CGI from the vendor or test laboratory facility to confirm by direct observation that the selected critical characteristics are verified by the vendor. - n.
+This process should be supported by sufficient documentation to permit verification by a qualified individual. - I. Like-for-like Replacement: Replacement of an item with one that is identical. - m.
+Procurement Document: A contract that defines the technical and quality requirements that must be met in order to be considered acceptable by the purchaser. - n.
+Source Verification: Activities witnessed at the supplier's facilities by the purchaser or its agent before releasing the CGI from the vendor or test laboratory facility to confirm by direct observation that the selected critical characteristics are verified by the vendor. - o.
 Traceability: The ability to verify the history, location, or application of an item by means of recorded identification.
 Traceability to the manufacturer is required when the manufacturer is relied upon to verify one or more critical characteristics.